-Should the City decide to acquire a property through tax sale, the Director or designee shall receive a resolution from Council clarifying the maximum bid amount.
-Should the City bid be successful, all expenses incurred for the resale, not including staff time, shall be added to the value of the land, including but not limited to appraisal or demolition costs, if applicable.
+Should the City decide to acquire a property through tax sale, a resolution from Council clarifying the maximum bid amount is required.
+Should the City bid be successful and the land is determined to be sold, all expenses incurred, not including staff time, shall be recovered through the sale, including but not limited to appraisal or demolition costs, unless otherwise stated in this Policy.